-- U.S. residents and applicants from outside the U.S. are welcome to apply. - International applicants and institutions are required to submit additional information in accordance with USA Patriot Act and the U.S. Department of Treasury Anti-Terrorist Financing Guidelines (see section VI.10.L below). - Applicants from for-profit organizations should contact the Program Officer before starting an application to better understand eligiinlity criteria.
-Applications from for-profit organizations will not be considered for review unless approval has been given in advance of submission. - Applicants must be independent investigators. - Candidates who are clinical fellows should apply to the CFF Clinical Fellowship program for the appropriate year. - Candidates who are postdoctoral fellows should apply to the CFF Postdoctoral Research Fellowship program.
+- U.S. residents and applicants from outside the U.S. are welcome to apply. - International applicants and institutions are required to submit additional information in accordance with USA Patriot Act and the U.S. Department of Treasury Anti-Terrorist Financing Guidelines. - Applicants must be independent investigators.